Charged with Intoxication Assault in Texas? Here are Your Next Steps

 Prosecutors will have to prove three things in order to put you behind bars:

-- You were intoxicated while operating a motor vehicle, aircraft, etc.
+• You were intoxicated while operating a motor vehicle, aircraft, etc.

-- Intoxication was a direct cause of the victim’s injuries
+• Intoxication was a direct cause of the victim’s injuries

-- The victim suffered from serious bodily injury
+• The victim sustained serious bodily injury

 Prosecutors will gather all the evidence that they can to support these claims.
-You will have to gather more evidence that refutes them or contradicts the prosecution’s argument.
+You will have to gather more evidence that refutes or contradicts the prosecution’s argument.

 The more information that you provide to your lawyer, the easier it will be to determine which strategies work in your favor.